How to Get Nail Polish Out of Clothes

 Older or stubborn nail polish stains may require specialized techniques to remove.
 Here’s what you can try:

-• Soak the garment in a bowl of warm water mixed with a small amount of laundry detergent for a few hours.
+• Soak the garment in a bowl of warm water mixed with a tiny amount of laundry detergent for a few hours.

 • Carefully scrub the stain with a gentle toothbrush or sponge with soft bristles.

-• Thoroughly rinse the area and, if necessary, repeat the procedure.
+• Thoroughly wash the area and, if necessary, repeat the process.

 Additional Tips and Tricks for Stubborn Stains